12 Ecommerce Marketing Strategies for Retailers

 - Survey and feedback forms (ask about their purchase experience and how you can improve it)

-Although simple, companies like Amazon and McDonald’s have seen a considerable increase in revenue because of cross-selling.
+Companies like Amazon and McDonald’s have seen a considerable increase in revenue because of simple cross-selling.
 You can try the same tactic for your store.

-User-generated content posted on social media serves as free marketing and exposure for your ecommerce business.
+User-generated content (UGC) serves as free marketing and exposure for your ecommerce business.
 When people see your customers post pictures of themselves enjoying your product, it helps them trust your business.

 Aside from images posted on social media, UGC could also be in the form of reviews and recommendations.
 When done right, UGC drives traffic to both your physical and online stores.